-We are pleased to announce the 16th Annual Woody Guthrie Fellowship application period, which runs to April 01, 2022.
+We are pleased to announce the 16th Annual Woody Guthrie Fellowship application is now open.
+Deadline June 16, 2022.

 The Woody Guthrie Fellowship is an annual research program open to scholars pursuing topics or themes related to American folk music progenitor Woody Guthrie.
 First established in 2005, the program offers an unprecedented opportunity for in-depth exploration into the many facets of Guthrie’s life, legacy, and contribution to American and world culture.